Acting Armenian PM rejects talks with opposition leader, protests persist

 Parliament is due to pick a new prime minister on May 1.

-Although the anti-government demonstrations have been peaceful, the upheaval has threatened to destabilise Armenia in a volatile region riven by the country’s decades-long, low-level conflict with neighbouring Azerbaijan.
+Although the anti-government demonstrations have been peaceful, the upheaval has threatened to destabilize Armenia in a volatile region riven by the country’s decades-long, low-level conflict with neighboring Azerbaijan.

 Pashinyan has not questioned Armenia’s geopolitical alignment with Russia under Sarksyan and his criticism has focused on domestic issues such as corruption and poverty.